darshpandya02/ubiwell-study-backend-core/docs/ARCHITECTURE.md

-# Study Framework: Modular Architecture for Data Collection Studies
+# Architecture Guide

+This document provides a comprehensive overview of the Study Framework Core architecture.

 ## Problem Statement